cschramm/rails-audit/README.md

 ## Configuration

-Additional parameters can be passed to any audit's binary by using an .audit.yml file.
+Additional parameters can be passed to any audit's binary by using a config/audit.yml file.
 A configuration for cane could look like the following:

     Cane:
       Parameters: '--style-measure 120 --no-doc'

 This can also be used to extend the command and e.g. redirect the output.
-(WARNING: This hase obvious security implications!)
+(WARNING: Thi hase obvious security implications!)
 Suppressing the license_finder spinner, which is a good idea in CI, would work like this:

     LicenseFinder: